tradeling/technical-assesment/web-app-automation/readme.md

-# Coding task for QA Automation Engineer @tradeling
+# Coding task for Web QA Automation Engineer @tradeling

 ## The Goal

-Your task is to write automated tests preferably with [Cypress](https://www.cypress.io), [NightWatch](https://nightwatchjs.org/) or [Puppeteer](https://pptr.dev/) to demonstrate your test automation abilities.
+Your task is to write automated tests preferably with [Cypress](https://www.cypress.io), [NightWatch](https://nightwatchjs.org/) or [Playwright](https://playwright.dev/) to demonstrate your test automation abilities.

 ## The Process